TNTDragon/BeeBot-2.0/README.md

 ## Bot Features ##

-* Player statistics for all Hive gamemodes\n
+* Player statistics for all Hive gamemodes
-* Comparison of stats between players\n
+* Comparison of stats between players
-* A list of speedrunning records for any player\n
+* A list of speedrunning records for any player
-* Information on a players Block Levels\n
+* Information on a players Block Levels
-* Information on a specific player\n
+* Information on a specific player
-* Swear Filter\n
+* Swear Filter
 * Bot control commands.

 *As the bot is constantly under development, there are many more commands that will come in the future!*